rishi9504/SystemDesign/sysDesignQuickRead.md

 ## How to improve API performance?
+- Pagination
+- async logging
+- caching
+- payload compression
-Pagination, async logging, caching, payload compression, connection pool
+- connection pool

 ## What is a CI/CD Pipeline?